Search

 • To register a charity means to apply to the government for a non-profit organisation to be officially recognised as such, and thus gain more credibility and possible tax relief.

-• In Britain and Australia, births, deaths, and marriages are registered at a registry office .
+• In Britain, births, deaths, and marriages are registered at a registry office .

-• In trade and commerce, the term register is used in Australia and America as a short form for cash register, a device for tracking retail sales and known to the British as a till.
+• The term is used in Australia and America as a short form for cash register, a device for tracking retail sales and known to the British as a till.
 This name came into use because the cash register generally replaced earlier registers in use.

 • In digital circuits, registers are various devices used to store and process data, implemented with multivibrators to form e.g. flip-flops.
 In computing, a hardware register is a placeholder for information about some hardware condition, configuration, or buffer, whereas a processor register is a component inside a central processing unit for storing information, such as a memory address, or the inputs or results of a computation.
 The origin of the name is similar.